-See for yourself and tell me what you think: MyPetFat.
-(I think I’ve seen this idea done elsewhere, but the cell phone images that translate fat fast food (oops, that really was a typo) treats to minutes of cardio are clever too – burger, muffin, fries, etc.
+I think I’ve seen this idea done elsewhere, but the cell phone images that translate fat fast food (oops, that really was a typo) treats to minutes of cardio are clever too – burger, muffin, fries, etc.

 It’s safe to post comments – we hide your email address.

 Latest posts by Leslie Nolen - Radial (see all)